What is Ischemic Heart Disease (IHD)?

 Table of Contents

-Definition of Ischemic Heart Disease
+Definition of Ischemic Heart Disease (IHD)

 Ischemic heart disease (IHD) is a condition where the blood flow to the heart muscle is reduced due to narrowed or blocked coronary arteries, often leading to chest pain or heart attacks.

-Epidemiology of Ischemic Heart Disease
+Epidemiology of Ischemic Heart Disease (IHD)

-Ischemic heart disease stands as one of the most prevalent cardiovascular ailments globally, representing a leading cause of both morbidity and mortality.
+Ischemic heart disease (IHD) stands as one of the most prevalent cardiovascular ailments globally, representing a leading cause of both morbidity and mortality.
 This prevalence, however, showcases regional disparities, with higher rates observed in developed countries compared to their developing counterparts.
 Contributing to this discrepancy are factors such as aging populations, urbanization, sedentary lifestyles, and dietary shifts, all of which fuel the rising prevalence of ischemic heart disease in many regions.

 Moving beyond prevalence, the incidence of ischemic heart disease, denoting the rate of new cases within a specific population over a defined period, presents a nuanced picture.
 While some high-income nations have seen declines in incidence owing to advancements in prevention and treatment, the burden of ischemic heart disease remains substantial, particularly in low- and middle-income countries undergoing epidemiological transitions.
 This ongoing incidence is fueled by factors like population aging, escalating rates of obesity and diabetes, and shifting lifestyle behaviors across the globe.